ricosandyca/bayes-text-classifier/README.md

 Text classifier using Naive Bayes algorithm (in development)

 ```
-This app use GraphQL to build an API
+MongoDB must be installed on the local server
 ```

-## Quick start:
+## Quick start
 <ol>
   <li>Clone this repo using <code>git clone https://github.com/ricosandyca/bayes-text-classifier</code></li>
   <li>Run <code>npm install</code> or <code>yarn install</code> to install all dependencies</li>